Clinton-Davis/focus_fitness/README.md

   - *Commenting on blog posts*
   - *review and rating products*
   - *The Dashboard*
-  - *Program (Pro only)*
+  - *Programs (Pro only)*
-- **Subscriptions**
+- **Subscriptions**:
 A user can become a pro member by subscribing to Focus
-- **Stripe Subscription**
+- **Stripe Subscription**:
 Using [Stripe](https://stripe.com) subscriptions make sure that the user is charged, and sends a webhook motifinig of that payment and date.
-We have this we send an email letting the user know that the subscription has been successful.
+When we have this we send an email letting the user know that the subscription has been successful.
-- **Monthly Receipt emails**
+- **Monthly Receipt emails**:
 With the webhooks from Stripe whenever a payment is made we send the user an emailed receipt.

 ### Programs Features

-- **Controlled from Admin**
+- **Controlled from Admin**:
-All programs are added, edited and deleted from the admin only.
+All programs are added, edited and deleted from the admin area only.
 - **Dynamically Added/Edited**
-When new context or existing content is added or edited with will automatically be changed on the programs page.
+When new context or existing content is added or edited, it will automatically be updated on the programs page.

 ### Workouts Features

-- **Controlled from Admin**
+- **Controlled from Admin**:
 Workouts are added from the admin area only.
-- **Dynamically Added/Edited**
+- **Dynamically Added/Edited**:
 When a new Workout is added it will automatically be added to the programs workout list.
-- **Cloudinary**
+- **Cloudinary**:
-The video files itself is Not stored in the Focus database they are linked with a url from a video hosting server.
+The video files itself are not stored in the Focus database, they are linked with a url from a video hosting server.
 Focus fitness uses [Cloudinary](https://cloudinary.com/).

 <details>
-<summary>How To add a video to Cloudinary</summary>
+<summary>How To add a video to Cloudinary and add to Focus.</summary>

 1. Make a Cloudinary account.
 2. Login and make a file to keep you videos in.
 3. Upload the video, when if has finished it will show you the Url.
 4. Copy the Url.
 5. In the Focus admin section click on workouts tab in the Programs section.
-6. Click ‘Add Workout’
+6. Click ‘Add Workout’.
+7. Fill out all the fields in the form.
-7. Where it says 'Video url' paste in the videos url.
+8. Where it says 'Video url' paste in the videos url.
-8. Press 'Save'
+9. Press 'Save'.

 </details>

 ### DashBoard Features

-- **Change User Password**
+- **Change User Password**:
 In the profile admin section the user can change their password
-- Change User Delivery Details
+- **Change User Delivery Details**: Here the user may change or fill in all their delivery details.
-- **Membership Select Access**
+- **Membership Select Access**:
-The user can see what level of membership they are at, and date due to the next payment if applicable.
+The user can see what level of membership they are, and find the date due to the next payment (if applicable).
-- **Users Blogs**
+- **Users Blogs**:
-Here you can see all the blogs the user has written, and if you haven’t written any yet, there is a link to start.
+Here you can see all the blogs the user has written, if they haven’t written any yet, there is a link to start.
-- **Orders History**
+- **Orders History**:
-A list of all the previous orders that the use has made in the shop Arranged from news to oldest.
+A list of all the previous orders the user has made in the shop.
+They are arranged from news to oldest.

 ### Future Features

-- Full Profile Page
+- Full Profile Page:
 A full profile page with all picture and bio.

-- Log your workouts
+- Log your workouts:
 A workout log page that you fill out in your workouts to keep track of your progress.
-- Newsletter marketing manager
+- Newsletter marketing manager:
 I would like to have my Newsletters email list auto upload to an email service that takes care of the mass emails

  <div align="right">